CoreumFoundation/CoreDEX-API/README.md

 The configuration provided uses the devnet public node of the Coreum blockchain.
 While there is a public node for Coreum available, that node does not have a guaranteed performance and the installation of a local node is recommended.
 See the [Coreum](https://docs.coreum.dev/docs/become-validator/run-full-node) for more information on how to install a local node.

-## Running the Friendly DEX on VMs, Kubernetes or other cloud services
+### Running the Friendly DEX on VMs, Kubernetes or other cloud services

 The architecture of the Friendly DEX such that it is horizontally scalable.
 Setup deployments such that:

 * API Server and store are in stateless deployments, scale 1 to n
+* Store can be a stateless deployment, scale 1 to n
 * Data aggregator can be in stateless or stateful, scale 1 max

 CPU and memory expectations: